ssfsx17/fight-rpg/07-Equipment.md

 - You gain the "Bidirectional Shot" Equipment Action.
 This technique costs 1 Complex Action, 1 Move, and 1 Damage.
 It attempts to cause 2 Damage, is undodgeable, and uses 1 cartridge from each cylinder.
 - You gain the "Reload Your Dual Revolvers" Equipment Action.
 This technique costs 2 Complex Action.
 It reloads both revolvers.
 - Takes up both hands.
 You can drop them as a result of being disarmed.

+**Energy Belt**

+- Has 2 charges.
+If it reaches 0 charge then it becomes depleted, and must be recharged out-of-combat.
+- Reserves 1 Damage.
+- It takes damage in place of yourself.
+1 or 2 points of Damage deplete 1 charge.

 **Flamethrower**